 Types of Manuscript

-The JMD publishes Review Articles, Original Articles, Case Reports, Letters to the Editor, Editorials, and articles commissioned by the Editorial Committee.
+The JMD publishes Review Articles, Original Articles, Brief communications, Letters to the Editor, and articles commissioned by the Editorial Committee.
 All manuscripts are subject to peer review.

 The copyright of published manuscripts is held by the Korean Movement Disorder Society.
 The authors must remember that the use of data, tables, figures, or videos (except for lectures) published in the JMD without written permission of the copyright holder is plagiarism, even if the authors use them from their own papers.

 The JMD offers authors Web-based manuscript submission and peer review at http://www.e-jmd.org.
 Please review the instructions at the website carefully and take note of the further instructions provided at the top of each screen of the five-stage submission process.
 Submit your manuscript and all figures exactly as instructed to avoid failure or delay in processing.

 Users must register when accessing the JMD online submission system for the first time, by clicking on “Register”.
 You will be asked to complete three steps in order to obtain your personal account.